Let’s face it — we are living in generation hydration, and the messaging is everywhere:

 Hydrant’s more straightforward flavors of lime, blood orange, and grapefruit are extremely popular… but have the same shortcomings as Liquid IV — i.e. high sugar content.
 Its 6 grams per serving comes in better than Liquid IV’s 11 grams (!), but that’s still more than necessary for hydration, and enough to make a sensitive person spike and crash.
 That said, some reviewers don’t mind the extra sugar at all:

-The Verdict: Which is the best electrolyte supplement for you -- Liquid IV, Nuun, or Hydrant?
+The Verdict: Which is the best electrolyte hydration supplement -- Liquid IV, Nuun, or Hydrant?

 The right choice of electrolytes will vary depending on your activity levels and pre-existing health conditions.
 Everyone also reacts differently to flavor, but a desire for “good” taste is universal.
 After all, any struggle to gulp down your supplement can be a deal breaker, and the taste of vitamins and minerals makes many feel nauseous.
 That said, there seems to be a correlation between best flavor and highest sugar, so pick your poison.